 The following functions are distinguished in this architecture:

-CDManager: responsible for providing service endpoints for application-to-application communication.
-The CDManager API shall be as defined in Section 5.8.
+CD Manager: responsible for providing service endpoints for application-to-application communication.
+The Query Companion Devices API shall be to obtain service endpoints for the communication and is defined in Section 5.8.1.

 WebSocket Server: resides in the PD.
-WebSocket Server is responsible for handling web socket connections from PD applications and from CD applications.
-WebSocket protocol is defined in [6] and W3C API is defined in [7].
+The WebSocket Server is responsible for handling web socket connections to/from PD applications and to/from CD applications.
+The WebSocket protocol is defined in [6] and the W3C API is defined in [7].
 Either ‘ws’ or ‘wss’ or both of these URI schemes shall be supported as documented in RFC 6455 [6].
-The communication between the PD applications and CD applications shall be as described in clause 14.5 of HbbTV 2.0 .
+The communication between the PD applications and CD applications shall be as described in HbbTV clause 14.5 [5] with the exception that with respect to section 14.5.4, the “wss:” scheme is supported in addition to the “ws:” scheme.

+Applications should not use both “ws:” and “wss:” schemes in the same application.

-If a CD application has been launched by a PD application then the location of the service endpoint shall have been provided to the CD application as one of its launch parameters in the launchCSApp method payload.
-This endpoint shall be the remote endpoint of a WebSocket server.
+If a CD application has been launched by a PD application, then the location of the service endpoint shall have been provided to the CD application as one of its launch parameters in the Launch CD Application API parameters (see section 5.8.2).
+This endpoint shall be the remote endpoint of a WebSocket Server.

 Companion Device Application to Primary Device Communication